jarofghosts/clapchop/README.md

 depressing the trigger button will stop sample playback before the chop endpoint.

+### playback speed

+controls the rate at which samples are played back (10-300% in 1% increments, default 100%).
+100% = normal speed, 200% = double speed, 50% = half speed, etc.

 ### ui scale

 sets the size of the text and buttons etc.